Chelsea transfer news: Fofana, Aubameyang, Zaha, Gordon and more

 The Gabonese striker left Arsenal after being stripped of the captaincy earlier this year but enjoyed a productive half-season at Barcelona.
 The arrival of Robert Lewandowski has pushed Aubameyang down the pecking order, though, and Barcelona have reportedly set their price in discussions with Chelsea.

-Aubameyang remains the club’s No1 forward target, according to the Guardian, but some reports suggest Chelsea are put off by the huge wages and asking price – Barcelona want around €30m.
+Aubameyang remains the club’s No1 forward target and Chelsea are ‘pushing’ to complete the deal after of the window closing, according to the Guardian, but some reports suggest the club are put off by the huge wages and asking price – Barcelona want around €30m.

 Wilfried Zaha